fbpx

 By 2021, there were 319 fractional developments in the US alone (source: Ragatz).
 It is expected that the industry will be on a growth track as the economy improves and people begin travelling again after the pandemic.

-There are three leading fractional ownership developments here in Barbados at Royal Westmoreland, Beach Houses by The Crane and The Crane Resort.
+There are three leading fractional ownership developments here in Barbados at Royal Westmoreland, The East Resort and The Crane Resort.

 Is fractional ownership a wise financial decision?